xactuary/Credit_Risk_Analysis/README.md

 So the accuracy went up just a little bit but now the F1 for low_risk went down.
 So this model is even worse than the oversampling one.
 It still does a poor job at predicting the high risk values.

-3.  ### Undersampling
+3.  ### Undersampling using Cluster Centroids

 Undersampling techniques reduce the majority class rather than increasing the minority class.
 Our random undersampling model reduces the majority class by randomly selecting instances from the majority class to remove from the dataset.
+Cluster Centroids identifies clusters in the majority class then creates new data points by picking data that would be representative of the clusters.
+Then the majority class is undersampled to reduce the dataset.

 After running the Cluster Centroids undersampling model, the counts in each class are now:

 |Target Class|Number of Records|
 | :---   |----:|